 - What happens when institutional sanitation is improved in addition to residential?

-The PMT was used to help identify parishes that have higher pathogen emissions (i.e., hotspots).
+The tool was used to help identify parishes that have higher pathogen emissions (i.e., hotspots).
 These areas can then be prioritized for sanitation improvements.
 In addition to identifying high emission parishes.
 The PMT provides information on the most effective sanitation interventions for the city.
 The case study evaluates the most practical and effective interventions identified by the users and this evaluation can be used to assist KCCA’s sanitation decision making for on-site systems.
 By running the tools with a series of scenarios to address key questions, different sanitation improvements and the magnitude of their effects were addressed.

-Inputs for the Pathogen Mapping Tool (PMT)
+Inputs for the Pathogen Flow and Mapping Tool

-Sanitation data from KCCA’s survey for each parish of Kampala were compiled and used as inputs for the PMT tool.
+Sanitation data from KCCA’s survey for each parish of Kampala were compiled and used as inputs for the tool.

 Rotavirus was chosen as a representative pathogen because of its importance in childhood diarrhea and because viruses as a group are of specific concern due to their high concentrations in sewage and persistence.
 The population of Kampala is assumed to have rotavirus prevalence and shedding rates that do not fluctuate across the city and are currently based on the literature not necessarily specific to Uganda.